DODO: Discrete OCR Diffusion Models: Method

 where each conditional distribution $p_\theta(x^{(b)} \mid x^{(<b)}, I, c)$ is implemented via a masked diffusion sampling over the $L'$ tokens of the block, conditioned on prefix states.
 This formulation narrows the performance gap between MDMs and AR models and enables significant computational efficiency by allowing the KV-cache of committed prefix blocks $x^{(<b)}$ to be reused rather than recomputed.
 An illustrative example of the difference between full and block diffusion models sampling is given in \cref{fig:block_full}.
 This factorization anchors indices and conventions at block boundaries, reduces length sensitivity, and retains parallel token updates within each block while enabling variable-length generation via block-level stopping.

 Previous unimodal MDMs~\cite{fastdllm, wu2025fast} use small block sizes (4--32 tokens) to minimize the performance gap with autoregressive models on text-only tasks.
-By utilizing the properties of the OCR task, we are able to scale the block size \texttt{x4} to 256, as this work is the first to apply block-causal masking both during training and inference in the multimodal VLM settings.
-This approach yields the DODO and DODO-fast variants analyzed in \cref{sec:experiments}.
+By utilizing the properties of the OCR task and equipping the model with bidirectional attention across blocks, we are able to scale the block size from $32$ to $256$ tokens.
+Finally, this work is the first to apply block-causal masking both during training and inference in the multimodal VLM settings.